-Other health conditions may also cause prostate-specific antigen (PSA) levels to rise.
-In some cases, an elevated PSA is temporary and not a sign of a health problem at all.
+Other health conditions may also cause prostate specific antigen (PSA) levels to increase.
+In some cases, an elevated PSA is temporary and not a sign of a health problem.

-Besides prostate cancer, other factors may cause elevated PSA levels.
-These include:
+Besides prostate cancer, other factors might contribute to elevated PSA levels.

-Therefore, it is important that individuals discuss screening options with a doctor based on their family and personal medical history.
+Therefore, it is important to discuss screening options with a doctor based on family and personal medical history.

-Prostatitis is inflammation of the prostate, sometimes due to a bacterial infection.
-Men with prostatitis may have elevated PSA numbers.
+Prostatitis is an inflammation of the prostate and can be a chronic problem.
+The condition may sometimes occur due to a bacterial infection.

 3. Benign prostatic hyperplasia